TOP TEN MOVIES OF 2012

 5: THE CABIN IN THE WOODS

 The horror movie that everyone was talking about this year, and rightfully so.
-Josh Whedon took every horror cliché out there and turned them upside.
+Josh Whedon took every horror cliché out there and turned them upside down.
 The end result was wickedly original and fun to watch.
 I can’t really talk about the movie outside of saying that it’s one of the most original horror films in decades.
 If you’ve seen it, you know why.
 If you haven’t seen it, what’s wrong with you?

 4: THE AVENGERS/THE DARK KNIGHT RISES